Logiqx/wst-results/docs/events/guidance/README.md

 This includes watches such as the fēnix 7 and fēnix 8, but excludes earlier models such as the fēnix 5 and fēnix 6.

 Please wear your Garmin watch so that it is facing upwards, and do NOT wear it on the arm using underhand grip.

+Please also ensure your Garmin watch is NOT being worn underneath your wetsuit sleeve.

 The full list of suitable Garmin watches can be found on another page by using this [link](https://logiqx.github.io/gps-details/devices/garmin/watches/).